jockerz/redis_simple_orm/README.md

-# WARNING: Not recommended for main data storage
+# WARNING: Old data might be replaced with new one without warning

 # Redis Simple ORM